-The UNIX-based network management application used with CascadeView/UX on an NMS to manage a Cascade-switch network.
+The UNIX-based network management application used with NavisCore on an NMS to manage an Ascend switch network.

 HSSI

 See High-Speed Serial Interface.

 hub

 A wiring device that contains multiple connections of network and internetworking modules.
 Active hubs amplify or repeat signals to extend a LAN (in terms of distance).
 Passive hubs do not repeat, but split the transmission signal, allowing the administrator to add users to a LAN.